FAQs

 Answer

 Canine Companions has a comprehensive and interactive application process.
 Before we begin, we first exchange basic information to determine whether the program will be a good fit.
 At each step of the application process, experienced Canine Companions staff review an applicant’s need and qualifications to determine whether or not the applicant will move on.
-Click on the graphic below for more information about the application process.
+Click here for more information about the application process.

 Answer